-Mikael Bergius, a fellow of the Oakland Institute, works on linkages between global environmental policies, local resource use, and land rights.
+Mikael Bergius, a research fellow of the Oakland Institute, works on linkages between global policies, local resource use, and land rights.
 His latest work has focused on the contemporary expansion of the Corporate Food Regime in Africa through the Southern Agricultural Growth Corridor of Tanzania and its implications for rural households.
-He is also interested in the political economy of climate change and how biofuels emerge in the interface between commercial solutions to climate change and the neoliberal agricultural regime.
+He is also interested in the political economy of climate change and particularly in how agrofuels have emerged in the interface between commercial solutions to climate change and the Corporate Food Regime.

-In 2012 Bergius completed a research project in Tanzania that analyzed the impacts of large-scale biofuel production on local households.
-He has a background in development studies from the University of Agder in Norway and the School of Oriental and African Studies (SOAS) in London.
-He is now pursuing a masters degree in International Environmental Studies at the Norwegian University of Life Sciences in Aas and is now hoping to continue his research in Tanzania through doctoral studies.
+Bergius has a background in development studies from the University of Agder in Norway and the School of Oriental and African Studies (SOAS) in London.
+In October 2014, he completed his Master's degree in International Environmental Studies at the Norwegian University of Life Sciences in Aas and is now hoping to continue his research in Tanzania through doctoral studies.

 Lim Li Ching, a Senior Fellow with the Oakland Institute, works with the biosafety and sustainable agriculture programs at Third World Network, an international NGO based in Malaysia.
-Co-editor of the book Biosafety First, Ching has been actively participating at the UN Biosafety Protocol negotiations, its related experts’ meetings and other international, regional and national biosafety meetings.
+Co-editor of the book Biosafety First, Li Ching has been actively participating at the UN Cartagena Protocol on Biosafety negotiations, its related experts’ meetings and other international, regional and national biosafety meetings.
 She is currently a member of the Ad Hoc Technical Expert Group on Socio-economic Considerations, established by Parties to the Cartagena Protocol.

 Shepard Daniel is a Fellow at the Oakland Institute and has worked as the Land Policy and Governance Analyst at the Understanding Land Investment Deals in Africa, a project at the Oakland Institute.
 She writes on topics of international food security, international trade and the environment, and global governance issues related to trade, land policy and land investment.
 Most recently, her research has focused on large-scale land acquisitions in sub-Saharan Africa and the role of the IFC and private equity finance in promoting land deals.
 Her publications include (Mis)Investment in Agriculture: The Role of the International Finance Corporation in the Global Land Grab and The Great Land Grab: Rush For World's Farmland Threatens Food Security for the Poor.
 Shepard is a member of the Land Deal Politics Initiative (LDPI) research network and holds a Masters in Environmental Planning and Management from the University of Chile in Santiago and is currently pursuing a law degree at the University of California, Berkeley.

-Prior to joining HIFIS, Elsadig directed the global justice program of the Kirwan Institute for the Study of Race and Ethnicity at the Ohio State University, where he also served as an associate editor of the Institute’s journal Race/Ethnicity: Multidisciplinary in Global Contexts.
-Earlier, Elsadig was a researcher with the European Economic Community, Amnesty International, Witness for Peace, and various international grassroots and advocacy organizations around issues of internal displaced persons, indigenous population, human rights, immigration, structural racism, and social justice in Sudan, Greece, Colombia, and the United States.
+Prior to Haas Institute, Elsadig directed the global justice program at the Kirwan Institute for the Study of Race and Ethnicity at the Ohio State University, where he also served as an associate editor of the Institute’s journal Race/Ethnicity: Multidisciplinary in Global Contexts.
+Earlier, Elsadig was a researcher with the European Economic Community, Amnesty International, Witness for Peace, and various international grassroots and advocacy organizations on issues related to internal displaced persons, indigenous peoples, human rights, immigration, social mobilization, and environmental and social justice in Sudan, Greece, Colombia, and the United States.

-Luis Flores, a Fellow at the Oakland Institute, researches the implementation and effects of the Ethiopian government's development strategy, including its forced resettlement plan.
-Luis authored the OI report, Development Aid to Ethiopia: Overlooking Violence, Marginalization and Political Repression.
-His other research interests include the role of credit in post-1970s US political economy, post-colonialism, and migration.
+Luis Flores, a Fellow at the Oakland Institute, has researched the implementation and effects of the Ethiopian government's development strategy, including its forced resettlement plan.
+For OI, he has authored Development Aid to Ethiopia: Overlooking Violence, Marginalization and Political Repression and Engineering Ethnic Conflict: The Toll of Ethiopia’s Plantation Development on the Suri People.

-Before joining PANNA in 1996, Ishii-Eiteman worked in Asia and Africa in rural development projects for over 12 years, facilitating government-farmer-NGO collaborations on sustainable agriculture in Southeast Asia, and developing a farmer-based pest management education project in Thailand.
-Previously she worked on agricultural projects in Somali refugee camps and on women's health and literacy projects with Khmer refugees.
+Before joining PANNA in 1996, Ishii-Eiteman worked in Asia and Africa in rural development projects for over 12 years, facilitating government-farmer-NGO collaborations on sustainable agriculture in Southeast Asia and developing a farmer-based ecological pest management education project in Thailand.
+Previously, she worked on agricultural livelihood projects in Somali refugee camps and on women's health and literacy projects with Khmer refugees.
 Her doctoral research focused on Thai farmers' rice cultivation practices and biological control of rice insect pests.
 Ishii-Eiteman holds a PhD in ecology and evolutionary biology from Cornell University and a BA in women's studies and politics from Yale University.
 She has written extensively on the ecological, social and political dimensions of food and agriculture and was a lead author of the UN-sponsored International Assessment of Agricultural Knowledge, Science and Technology for Development.